jguadagno/jguadagno.github.io/_posts/2020-05-20-coding-with-joeg-stream-plugins.md

 ## Suggestions

-Have any suggestions for plugins for me to give a shot.
-Put them below in the comments.
+Have any suggestions for plugins for me to give a shot, shoot me an email.